Byndyusoft/byndyusoft-architecture-testing/docs/aac-conventions.md

 ## Technical debts

-Technical debts, when it comes to relationships, are marked using the `TechDebt` tag.
-This allows the user to visually track technical debts at the architecture level, and the automation to calculate the corresponding metrics.
+echnical debts, when it comes to relationships, are marked using the `TechDebt` tag, this allows the user to visually track them at the architecture level.
+In addition, the automatic analyzer will be able to calculate the metric of the number of technical debts in the system.

 ### Example